pub(crate) enum CommandEncoderStatus {

 Ready to record commands.
 An encoder’s initial state.

-Command building methods like command_encoder_clear_buffer
+Command building methods like command_encoder_clear_buffer and

-require the encoder to be in this
+compute_pass_end require the encoder to be in this

 state.